mobweb/MobWeb_ReferralCoupon/README.md

 ## Configuration

 First, you have to create a shopping cart price rule that will be used to create a coupon code that will be sent to the referral.
+You may create this shopping cart price rule like any other shopping cart price rule.
+However, make sure to check the "Use Auto Generation" checkbox.
+Also, we recommend setting "Uses per Coupon" to "1", unless you want your referrees to be able to use the same coupon code more than once.

 Next, you have to create a new transactional email that will be used to sent that coupon code.
 You can use the **{{var coupon_code}}** variable to include the coupon code in the email.